 No. Indicator Status and Description 1 (for a 2.5-inch disk module) Running indicator of the disk module Steady green: The disk module is working correctly.
 5 (for a 3.5-inch disk module) Blinking green: Data is being read and written on the disk module.
-Off: The disk module is powered off or Off: The disk module is powered off or powered on incorrectly.
-2 (for a 2.5-inch Alarm/Location Steady red: The disk module is faulty. disk module) indicator of the disk Blinking red: The disk module is being 4 (for a 3.5-inch inodate located. disk module) Off: The disk module is working correctly or hot swappable.
+Off: The disk module is powered off or powered on incorrectly.
+2 (for a 2.5-inch disk module) 4 (for a 3.5-inch disk module) Alarm/Location indicator of the disk module Steady red: The disk module is faulty.
+Blinking red: The disk module is being located.
+Off: The disk module is working correctly or hot swappable.